Jeremy Jacobs: Early life and education

 Jacobs was born in 1940, the son of Genevieve (née Bibby) and Louis Jacobs.
 His mother was of Irish Catholic descent, and his father was the son of Jewish immigrants from Poland.
 The original surname of his family's paternal side was Yakobovitch.
 In 1915, his father and his father's two brothers, Charles and Marvin, founded a company that first owned concessions in theaters and then expanded to major league ballparks.
-His father took over the company in the 1950s when the health of his brothers faltered and Jeremy took over at age 28 when his father died in 1968.
+His father took over the company in the 1950s when the health of his brothers faltered and Jeremy took over what was then known as Emprise at age 28 when his father died in 1968.
 Louis also at one point was the operator at the Buffalo Memorial Auditorium and owned the Buffalo Bisons of the American Hockey League and the Cincinnati Royals of the National Basketball Association.
+In the wake of concerns about Emprise's ties to organized crime, Jacobs reorganized it as Delaware North.

 Jacobs has a Bachelor of Science degree from the State University of New York at Buffalo School of Management, and attended the six-week Harvard Business School Advanced Management Program.